MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how to install and manage a database server as a Linux service.
 I also used `systemctl` to enable MariaDB to start automatically and to verify that the service was running successfully.

+### Testing the MariaDB Database

+I tested the MariaDB server by creating a database called `isea_lab`.
+I then created a `students` table, inserted a test record and used a `SELECT` query to retrieve the stored data.

+**What I learned:**
+I learned how to interact with a MariaDB database using SQL commands.
+I practised creating a database and table, inserting data and retrieving stored information.
+This also confirmed that the MariaDB service was installed and functioning correctly.